Wild Ramps: What Spring Ramp Dishes are You Making?

 - 2 eggs

-- Wash the greens well, drain.
+- Wash the greens well, and drain.
 Shred them all, sprinkle with salt and let sit for 30 minutes.
 Rinse in cold water, then squeeze completely dry.

 - Chop greens very finely.
 Mix with cheese, flour, oil and eggs, and just a little salt.